|Amy Gage, RN||Nursing Supervisorfirstname.lastname@example.org||6102|

 Immunizations: Harrisburg School District complies with the South Dakota Department of Health requirements in obtaining and verifying immunization records for all new and transferring students.
 If records are not current, the law allows for the school district to exclude children from school.
 Completed forms are due by the first day of school.

-Four or more doses of diphtheria, pertussis and tetanus containing vaccine, with at least one dose administered on or after age 4.
-Children 7 years and older needing the primary series are required to have Td and only need three doses, with at least 6 months between dose two and three.
-If the child is 11 or older, the first dose of the primary series should be Tdap and the second and third doses should be Td, with at least 6 months between dose two and three.
+- Four or more doses of diphtheria, pertussis and tetanus containing vaccine, with at least one dose administered on or after age 4.
+Children 7 years and older needing the primary series only need three doses.
+The first dose of the primary series should be Tdap and the second and third doses should be Td, with at least 6 months between dose two and three.
 Children receiving six doses before age 4 do not require any additional doses for school requirements.
 The maximum a child should receive is six doses.
+If a child 7 years and older has an incomplete DTaP primary series, please contact the Department of Health Immunization Program (1-800-592-1861) for assistance.